TUDelft-books/CSBB-textbook/book/Quarter1/Week1_3.md

 finding sources.
 To search for scientific literature, it is also necessary to know how to pose specific and helpful research questions.

-## Key concepts
+### Key concepts

--   how to break the research topic down to concepts,
+-   How to break the research topic down to concepts,

--   how to come up with synonyms and alternative terms for each concept,
+-   How to come up with synonyms and alternative terms for each concept,

--   how to structure a search query (AND, OR, NOT, phrase searching
+-   How to structure a search query (AND, OR, NOT, phrase searching
     \["..."\] and truncation \[\*\]),

 -   Scopus and Pubmed and demonstrate a query in these databases